Pylons/pyramid/docs/narr/views.rst

    to scan for view declarations.
-Additionally, if you use decorators, it means that other people will not be able to override your view declarations externally using ZCML: this is a common requirement if you're developing an exensible application (e.g. a framework).
+Additionally, if you use decorators, it means that other people will not be able to override your view declarations externally using ZCML: this is a common requirement if you're developing an extensible application (e.g. a framework).
 See :ref:`extending_chapter` for more information about building extensible applications.